Center for Applied Technology & Career Exploration

 Rocky Mount, VA

-Technology is central to all units.
-Students may be found using digital video editing tools; MIDI keyboards and notation software; broadcast-quality videocameras and audio recorders; and a plethora of computers, printers, and scanners.
-Someone visiting the school might see students participating in computer simulations, video production, Web site design, or experiments with robotics.
-Teachers receive a stipend for training in a variety of teaching methods, and all training occurs outside regular teaching hours.
+Technology is central to all of the units, and at any one time students may be found using digital video editing tools, MIDI keyboards and notation software, broadcast quality videocameras and audio recorders, as well as a plethora of computers, printers, and scanners.
+Teachers received a stipend for training in a variety of teaching methods but all training occurred outside of their regular teaching hours.

-The unique facility also serves as a community resource.
-Parts of the building are available for community meetings, teleconferencing, and distance learning.
-CATCE truly increases the opportunity for continued learning for people throughout the community and across all age groups.
-The building also creates a physical presence for the programs it houses, lending them a permanent and tangible reality.
+The unique facility also serves as a community resource and parts of the building are available for community meetings, teleconferencing, and distance learning.
+CATCE truly increases opportunity for continued learning for people throughout the community and across all age groups.